Elementary School Handbook

 To enroll in school, please gather the following documentation:

-3. Proof of residence in the township such as a deed, agreement of sale for your home, sewer bill, tax number, copy of a rental lease or agreement
+- Proof of residence in the township such as a deed, agreement of sale for your home, sewer bill, tax number, copy of a rental lease or agreement, vehicle registration or driver’s license with the address of the residence.

 Parents/guardians are urged to take their children to their own physician.
 If it should prove a hardship to have an examination by your private physician, contact the school nurse and an appointment will be made with a school-designated doctor.
 Special forms are available in the school office for use by the family physician, but many local doctors elect to use their own forms, which we are happy to accept.
 Any physical examination completed within six months prior to the opening of school will be acceptable, provided the results are recorded on the proper form.